 Let's get a bit more philosophical in this post.
 After all, if you are serious about getting healthy then you are going to run onto some road blocks.
 I think that in order to change, you need to have a clear understanding of the underlying psychology and the science of change.
-The journey is a long one and it's easy to fail, or at least have a st back or three.
+The journey is a long one and it's easy to fail, or at least have a set back or ten.
 One thing I found was that some serious self reflection and self understanding and especially self compassion really help.

 Motivation is literally the desire to do things.
 We are motivated to do things every day.
 It's what get's us out of bed in the morning, it can make the difference between success and failure, after all, if we aren't motivated to do something we just won't do it.
 There are two types of motivation, internal and external, both with implications on our lives.

 External motivation is related to factors outside ourselves.
 This could be things like a visit to the doctor and being diagnosed with high blood pressure.
 This could be our friends and family telling us they are concerned about our weight gain.
 The key here is that the motivational cues come from outside of ourselves, it comes from our environment.
 These factors often form the start of our journey and hopefully become internalised.